tangentsoft/pidp8i/README.md

         $ sudo systemctl stop pidp8i

-The other major difference between the upstream distribution and this one is that there is no separate install script.
-The `make install` command you ran above did everything for you.
+There are [other major differences][mdif] between the upstream distribution and this one.
+See that linked wiki article for details.